galantelab/reboot/docs/README.md

 <br>

-## Generation of gene/transcript signatures correlated with patient survival
+## Generation of gene/transcript signatures relevant to patient survival

    Reboot produces a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes and/or transcripts.
 Dimension is a critical variable for algorithm convergence in regression procedures.